 The 4th Symposium on Infectious Diseases in the Immunocompromised Host brings together leaders and trainees in research and clinical care of infectious diseases in the immunocompromised host.
 Pre-symposium mentor/trainee related events begin Sunday, April 30th.

-All attendees will be treated to an evening reception at a memorable Seattle location TBA!
+All attendees will be treated to an evening reception at the Seattle Art Museum!

 Featuring: